 An effective RNAi transfection control that will not be taken up by RISC.
 Provides a reliable baseline for cellular response to lipid-RNA complexes.

 Seven cross-species, validated siRNA controls provided at 5 nmol quantity.
 Includes positive and negative RNAi controls, labeled transfection indicator, and a negatives control for assessing baseline transfection effects

 Eleven cross-species, validated siRNA controls provided at 5 nmol quantity.
 Includes positive and negative RNAi controls, labeled transfection indicator, and a negative control for assessing baseline transfection effects.

-siGENOME and ON-TARGETplus siRNA reagents (SMARTpool and three of four individual siRNAs) are guaranteed to silence target gene expression by at least 75% at the mRNA level when used under optimal delivery conditions (confirmed using validated positive control and measured at the mRNA level 24 to 48 hours after transfection using 100nM siRNA).
+siGENOME and ON-TARGETplus siRNA reagents (SMARTpool and three of four individual siRNAs) are guaranteed to silence target gene expression by at least 75% at the mRNA level when demonstrated to have been used under optimal delivery conditions (confirmed using validated positive control and measured at the mRNA level 24 to 48 hours after transfection using 100nM siRNA).

 Note: Most siGENOME and ON-TARGETplus siRNA products are highly functional at 5 to 25nM working concentration.

 Dharmacon offers four complete pre-designed product lines across human, mouse and rat genomes.
 Use the table below to assist you in determining the right siRNA product line for your needs.

 siGENOME SMARTpool reagents demonstrate potency at 5 nM working concentration